FAQs and Facts About Teledentistry

 5. Can I be prescribed medication during a Teledentistry Consultation?

 Yes.
-If our dentist is able to effectively diagnose your condition, a service (e-Prescribe) allows the dentist to send prescriptions electronically.
+If our dentist in White Plains is able to effectively diagnose your condition, a service (e-Prescribe) allows the dentist to send prescriptions electronically.

 6. Where can I have a Teledentistry consultation?

 Teledentistry is a mobile dental service!
 You do not need to do this in a specific setting.
 You can be in the Tri-State area or anywhere in the world.
 If you have an internet connection you will have access to our knowledgeable dentists.

 Most insurance companies are changing their policies and are allowing for this service due to COVID-19.
 It is not clear which ones exactly, but if you have active insurance, most consultations can be billed to your insurance company for reimbursement.
 Our office will go above and beyond to try and obtain your maximum reimbursement for the teledentistry cost.